Non-Danish property

 - Select Change tax assessment notice/tax return

-- Scroll down and select Missing a box above?
+- Scroll down until you see Missing a box above?

 - Follow the instructions

-When you can access the right boxes you need to enter the following:
+When you have access to the right boxes you need to enter the following:

 - the estimated market value of your non-Danish property.